redtexts/texts/gorter_1921_organisation_class_struggle.md

 ## Notes

-01: The greatness of Lenin lies not least in his having derived the Russian revolution and its tactics entirely from the conditions of production and the class relations prevailing in Russia, in particular the agrarian conditions, and that long before the revolution itself.
+[^note-1]: The greatness of Lenin lies not least in his having derived the Russian revolution and its tactics entirely from the conditions of production and the class relations prevailing in Russia, in particular the agrarian conditions, and that long before the revolution itself.

 	It is therefore to be regretted that he and all the Russians and the entire Third International with him completely disregarded the conditions of production and class relations prevailing in Western Europe and the United States in fixing tactics for the latter continents.

 	There is no trace of historical materialism in the 21 conditions of Moscow.
 The class relations of Western Europe, so different from those of Russia, are not even mentioned!

 	The tactics of Russia are merely being aped, and what was correct in Russia is being imposed on Western Europe and North America.

 	With catastrophic results, of course.
 The German proletariat is already bleeding to death, parties like the VKPD are already being split by the Russian tactics, which have no basis in the reality of Western Europe.

-02: Hugo Stinnes was the industrialist who signed the 'Arbeitsgemeinschaft' agreement with Legien in November 1918.
-'Orgesch' was an armed, strike-breaking fascist organisation. -- Translator's note.
+2:

-03: This tendency was already in evidence before the war, but has now developed enormously.
+3:

-04: On this question, and on the question of the union in general, one should read the pamphlet _Die Allgemeine Arbeiter-Union_, published by the Greater Berlin economic area organisation of the AAUD, Berlin, 1921.
+4:

-05: It has been suggested that instead of parties, fractions should be formed within the union.
-This would lead to chaos and condemn the union to impotence.
+5:

-06: I refer the reader to my _Letter to Comrade Lenin_, in which I prove this.
+6:

-07: The opportunism of the Third International is also evident in its desire to form mass communist parties.
-It is obliged to pursue this by the very fact that it rejects factory organisation and that its cell tactics are failing to conquer the trade unions, so that it can only gain organised masses within the party.
-The March action showed what the consequences of this are.
-I have pointed out sufficiently often that a small party was only able to control its adversaries and the proletariat in Russia because it had the assistance of the poor peasants.
-But there too we can now see how terrible the consequences are if the whole proletarian class does not exercise dictatorship.
-Just consider Kronstadt!
-For ultimately it is only the proletarians, and not the peasants who are a sure source of support.
+7:

-08: The fact that the Russians, Lenin for example, are so wrong in their judgement comes from their not knowing Western Europe sufficiently well.
-Their thinking may well be historical-materialist, but they are unable to apply historical materialism in this case because they are not familiar with the conditions.
+8:

-09: Like the East Saxony districts of the union, like Otto Rühle and Pfemfert.
+9:

-10: The syndicalists and members of the union who reject the party do not in fact know how communism is to be attained.
-For the syndicalists, the IWW, the factory organisation alone, can never achieve it, for the very reason that they reject the party.
+10:

-11: The KAPD felt obliged to explain publicly that although Gorter understood the motives of the Kronstadt insurgents, he did not side with them. -- Translator's note.
+11: